linki/cloudformation-operator/README.md

     Outputs:
       BucketName:
         Value: !Ref 'S3Bucket'
+        Description: Name of the sample Amazon S3 bucket.
 ```

 Apply the change to our cluster and wait until the operator has successfully updated the CloudFormation stack.